A draft deal on climate money for developing world is silent on how much as UN summit nears end

 In a statement, the COP29 Presidency stressed that the drafts “are not final.”

 “The COP29 Presidency’s door is always open, and we welcome any bridging proposals that the parties wish to present,” the Presidency said in a statement.
-It added that possible numbers for a finance goal will be released in the next iteration of the draft.
+It added that possible numbers for a finance goal will be in the next draft on Friday.

 COP29 President Mukhtar Babayev convened the Qurultay — a traditional Azerbaijani meeting — where negotiators spoke to hear all sides and hammer out a compromise.
 He said that “after hearing all views, we will outline a way forward regarding future iterations.”